Rigidity of Julia sets for Henon type maps: Currents on compact K ahler manifolds

 {\bf $\bullet$ Projective manifolds.} An important large class of K\"ahler manifolds is the family of projective manifolds.
 They are isomorphic to complex submanifolds of projective spaces.
 We recall now this notion and fix some notation.

 The complex projective space $\P^k$ is a compact complex manifold of dimension $k$.
 It is obtained as the quotient of $\C^{k+1}\setminus\{0\}$ by the natural multiplicative action of $\C^*$.
 In other words, $\P^k$ is the parameter space of the complex lines through $0$ in $\C^{k+1}$.
-The image of a subspace of dimension $p+1$ of $\C^{k+1}$ is a complex submanifold of dimension $p$ in $\P^k$, biholomorphic to $\P^p$, and is called {\it a projective subspace of dimension $p$}. {\it Hyperplanes} of $\P^k$ are projective subspaces of dimension $k-1$.
-The group $\GL(\C,k+1)$ of invertible linear endomorphisms of $\C^{k+1}$ induces the group $\PGL(\C,k+1)$ of automorphisms of $\P^k$.
+The image of a linear subspace of dimension $p+1$ of $\C^{k+1}$ is a complex submanifold of dimension $p$ in $\P^k$, biholomorphic to $\P^p$, and is called {\it a projective subspace of dimension $p$}. {\it Hyperplanes} of $\P^k$ are projective subspaces of dimension $k-1$.
+The group $\GL(\C,k+1)$ of invertible linear endomorphisms of $\C^{k+1}$ induces the group $\PGL(\C,k+1)$ of automorphisms of $\P^k$ which is the projectivization of $\GL(\C,k+1)$.
 It acts transitively on $\P^k$ and sends projective subspaces to projective subspaces.